AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/assertions.md

 Explanations
 ------------
-Bellatrix API library brings many convenient assertion methods on top of RestSharp.
+BELLATRIX API library brings many convenient assertion methods on top of RestSharp.
 Of course, you can write similar methods yourself using MSTest or NUnit.
-All Bellatrix assertions comes with full BDD logging and extensibility hooks.
+All BELLATRIX assertions comes with full BDD logging and extensibility hooks.
 ```csharp
 response.AssertSuccessStatusCode();
 ```